chadnpc/Repo2md/docs/Readme.md

 ## 1. Introduction

-This document outlines the requirements for a 🔥 Blazingly fast PowerShell thingy that converts code repositories into a markdown format.
 The primary purpose is to provide a readable snapshot of the repository's structure and contents, considering ignore patterns specified in `.gitignore` and `.git/info/exclude` files, as well as user-defined include and exclude options.

 ## 2. Tool Functionality